maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 `<n>` is a placeholder for a digit from 0 to 9.

-In `C<n>` it specifies the storage index of the currently used calibration data.
+`n` in `C<n>` specifies the storage index of the currently used calibration data.
 C0 is the calibration data that is loaded by default on start.

 `Pa` can also be `P<n>`, where <n> is 2, 4, 6, or 8.
 That is, aside from `Pa`, possible symbols are `P2`, `P4`, `P6`, `P8`.